uyuni-project/tetra/CONTRIBUTING.md

 To develop tetra, you will need:

 * to install Bundler and Ruby development headers.
-On SUSE distros, use `sudo zypper install ruby3.1-rubygem-bundler ruby-devel`;
+On SUSE distros, use `sudo zypper install ruby3.4-rubygem-bundler ruby3.4-devel`;
 * to get development dependencies: `bundle install`;

 To install a development version of tetra use: